tecolicom/App-ansicolumn/README.md

 >
 > - **--prefix**=_string_, **--runout**=_string_
 >
 >     Set prefix and postfix appended to each data.
+Prefix is empty and
->     Default value is empty.
+>     postfix is single space, by default.
 >
 > - **--runin**=#, **--runout**=#
 >